 If your proposal is accepted, your name will be included on an official list of students doing honors work that the English Department sends to the Registrar's Office at the time of registration.
 Students are enrolled by the Department in honors work; they do not register themselves.

 College legislation requires that a student should have earned at least a 3.5 average in all work above 100-level in the major field in order to be eligible for the Honors Program.
 Exceptions to the GPA requirement are made only in rare instances, following a departmental recommendation and a formal appeal to the Curriculum Committee of the College.
 Except in special circumstances, it is expected that students applying for honors will have completed five courses in the major, at least four of which must be taken in the English department at Wellesley.
 NOTE: Independent work (350, 360, or 370) does not count toward the minimum requirement of two 300-level courses or the 10 courses required for the major.

 Students interested in pursuing an honors project should have appropriate background in the area of research.
 This might mean prior courses in the field of study; course work in related fields; and/or some unconventional form of preparation (e.g., a long-standing interest in an author or subject, pursued outside course work).
 We strongly recommend prior course work related to the field of study.

-Students may seek out advisers on their own, or come to the Chair for advice about choosing an adviser.
+Students may seek out advisors on their own, or come to the Chair for advice about choosing an advisor.
 This should be done before applications are due.
-If the student has not found an adviser, then acceptance of the application is contingent upon finding one.
+If the student has not found an advisor, then acceptance of the application is contingent upon finding one.
 Students should make sure that they are eligible for honors before seeking advisors for their projects.